-The Center's professional staff regularly participate in workshops, take courses, and attend conferences as part of their continuous learning process which is also a yearly requirement for DC Licensing renewal.
-Staff members are responsible for leading training or review sessions for colleagues and student helpers.
+The Center's professional staff regularly participate in workshops, take courses, and attend conferences as part of their continual learning process and is also a yearly requirement for DC Licensing renewal.
+Staff members are responsible for leading training or review sessions for colleagues as well as student helpers.
 Occasionally, the Center closes for a special conference or training.
 We will note the general timing of these closed days in the annual calendar.
 As soon as a date becomes certain, parents will be notified.
 We will always provide at least a 30-day notice of these scheduled closings.